LTLA/gesel-manuscript/paper.md

 By doing so, we can process user requests at greater speed and volume by avoiding a round-trip through the network.
 From a developer perspective, performing the compute on the client is appealing as it requires very little maintenance;
 there is no need to deploy and monitor a custom backend, and concerns over scaling and downtime are effectively irrelevant.
-Indeed, if the analysis of single-cell data can be migrated to the client [@lun2022single], it is straightfoward to do the same for a relatively lightweight task like gene set search.
+Indeed, if the analysis of single-cell data can be migrated to the client [@lun2022single], it is straightfoward to do the same for a relatively lightweight task like GSEA.

 We note that there is some room for improvement in `gesel`'s range requests.
 We could bundle multiple ranges into a single request, reducing the burden on the server and network by avoiding separate requests, e.g., when querying the overlapping sets for multiple genes.